sQuidcard Terms & Conditions - Consumer Portal

 - the value in your account has not been accrued as a result of a loyalty reward being applied.
 Funds in a loyalty rewards purse are not treated as sQuid eMoney and cannot be refunded.
 In this instance an account holder should contact the scheme partner or issuer of this reward value

-sQuid may charge an administration fee of £5.00 for refunding stored value from a sQuid eMoney purse and we reserve the right to vary this charge.
+sQuid may charge an administration fee of £5.00 per user for refunding stored value from a sQuid eMoney purse and we reserve the right to vary this charge.
 For funds credited to an international bank account, sQuid will also charge £12 in addition to the bank administration fees.

-Any redemption payment will be credited back to the credit card, debit card or bank account last used for a top up
+Any redemption payment will be credited back to the credit card, debit card or bank account last used for a top up or to make a purchase.

 To enable us to comply with our legal obligations, we may need to carry out checks to verify your identity before processing a redemption request and we reserve the right to refuse to process any redemption request if you fail to assist with that verification process.